LR 129, the “Ballot Interference Prevention Act” (BIPA) passed in the November 2018 election and is now in effect for all Montana elections.

 1. The Secretary of State is responsible for all outreach and education communications to the public about BIPA.

 2. County election administrators are required to have all ballot collectors register their contact information and each voter's address for every collected ballot on a Ballot Collection Registry form.
-Forms will then be emailed to the COPP where all registrations will be tracked and publicly maintained.
+Election administrators maintain the hard copy BIPA registry forms and upload a digital scan of the forms to the COPP where all registrations will be maintained.

 3. The Commissioner of Political Practices (COPP), in conjunction with county attorneys, is charged to investigate and enforce the BIPA.